isabella232/our-status-theme/README.md

 ```
 yarn ghost-start
 ```
-Which will start a ghost instance at: http://localhost:2368/ghost/ You can open it and create your account to test the theme.
+Which will start a ghost instance at: http://localhost:2368/ It should use the current state of this repo as its theme.

 The instance will be installed at `/var/tmp/ghost`.
 It will have this repo symlinked under `content/themes/casper`.